psyguy/oldpsyguy.github.io/_posts/2019-04-03-fraternizing-with-r-and-breaking-the-ice.md

 ## _Why do you think I need to learn R?_

-SPSS and Matlab are products of filthy Capitalism: they are very costly -which you would probably not care if you use university/student licenses or pirate them!- and they do not belong to the open source culture.
-I believe they are barriers on our way to a utopian open science.
+SPSS and Matlab are products of filthy Capitalism: they are very costly -which you would probably not care if you use university/student licenses or pirate them- and they do not belong to the open source culture.
+I believe they are barriers on our way to a utopian open science future.

 On top of that, I believe that there is a decent consensus that SPSS sucks in general--it is limited in its functionality and the analyses it can do.
 It shouldn't be surprising that SPSS is getting closer and closer to its death.
-Fingers crossed, I hope to see it extinct with my own eyes, hopefully before 2025.
+Fingers crossed, I hope to see it go extinct with my own eyes, hopefully before 2025.

 Matlab, on the other hand, is not well-suited for [quantitative] psychology; it lacks essential functions and packages and doesn't handle the kind of data we encounter in social and behavioral sciences properly.
 Yes, it is a functional language for [hardcore] signal analysis and control engineering (and perhaps some numerical analyses/simulations in science and engineering).
 However, in many cases, Python and/or Julia are better alternatives.
 Also, although Matlab has always been a dominant language in engineering, there are indications that it is losing it to R.

-One can spot these declines in [Google Trends](https://trends.google.com/trends/explore/TIMESERIES/1554296400?hl=en-US&tz=-120&date=all&q=%2Fm%2F053_x,%2Fm%2F018fh1,%2Fm%2F0212jm&sni=3), although it is not a definite indicator of this claim.
+One can spot these declines in [Google Trends](https://trends.google.com/trends/explore/TIMESERIES/1554296400?hl=en-US&tz=-120&date=all&q=%2Fm%2F053_x,%2Fm%2F018fh1,%2Fm%2F0212jm&sni=3)--although it is not a definite indicator of this claim.
 It is worth noting that Matlab owes much of its popularity to _pirates,_ mostly users from countries (such as Iran) where there are no (proper) copyright laws in order.
-Just take a close look at the Google Trends link, and compare Iran's rank for Matlab (1st) to 57th for R and 60th for Python.
+Just take a close look at the Google Trends link, and compare Iran's rank for Matlab (1st) to its rank for R and Python (57th and 60th, respectively).

 ![image](https://user-images.githubusercontent.com/8527082/55494090-6be87880-563a-11e9-8c09-830e7a8d0ce3.png)

-I was involved in a recent conversation on twitter about Matlab/R comparison [here](https://twitter.com/_psyguy/status/1113395619287175168), which you might find interesting.
+(I was involved in a recent (but short) conversation on twitter about Matlab/R comparison [here](https://twitter.com/_psyguy/status/1113395619287175168), which you might find interesting.)

-## _I am already familiar with Matlab/SPSS and I’m quite ‘happy’ with it_
+## _I am already familiar with Matlab/SPSS and I’m quite ‘happy’ with it._

 Are you really though?